 All students need access to a high-quality, rigorous education to prepare for the opportunities and demands of the world beyond school.
-But too many young people — disproportionately African American, Latino, and Native students and students from low-income families — are getting an education that falls far short.
+But too many young people — disproportionately Black, Latino, and American Indian students and students from low-income families — are getting an education that falls far short.

 Disrupting these inequitable patterns and raising achievement for all students will require major interventions in early childhood education, K-12 public schools, and higher education.

 Working with our partners and grounded in The Education Trust’s deep commitment to honest data, The Education Trust–New York will help to establish a collaboratively defined agenda that focuses policymakers and the public on equity, opportunity, and performance gaps, and solutions to tackle them.

 EdTrust–NY and our partners will seek to answer the following challenging questions in four priority policy areas: